keang/keang.github.io/_posts/2023-12-08-upgrade-ruby-32.markdown

 ![Flamegraph identified OpenStruct as the culprit](/images/stackprof-webnav-ruby-32.png){: .center-imge }

 Found the culprit!
-OpenStruct. (probably not clear from the static screenshot above though)
+It was OpenStruct (probably not clear from the static screenshot above though.)
+There were too many instatiations in the recursive `quick_sort`, and each OpenStruct intialization was quite slow.

 Well, besides YJIT, the other interesting addition in Ruby 3.2 was the [Data class](https://docs.ruby-lang.org/en/3.2/Data.html); perfect time to refactor!
 Profiled code snippet proved that our fix works, we improved the performance by about 66%!